ktviy/Embedded-learning-path-/C-Snippets/Readme.md

 # C-Snippets: Fundamental C Programming for Low-Level Systems

 ## Introduction
 The repository contains C code snippets that focus on foundational concepts, especially **Pointers** and **Dynamic Memory Allocation**.
+Each file focuses on simulating each phase of embedded software development.

 ## Technical value
 1. **Manual Memory Management:** `malloc()`, `calloc()`, `realloc()`, và `free()` - allocate and free memory on the Heap.